Unity-Technologies/ml-agents/docs/ML-Agents-Overview.md

   Link](https://www.youtube.com/watch?v=fq0JBaiCYNA).
 - Adversarial Self-Play.
 Two interacting Agents with inverse reward signals linked to a single Brain.
-In two-player games, adversarial self-play can allow an agent to become increasingly more skilled, while always having the perfectly matched opponent: itself.
-This was the strategy employed when training AlphaGo, and more recently used by OpenAI to train a human-beating 1-vs-1 Dota 2 agent.
+In two-player games, adversarial self-play can allow an Agent to become increasingly more skilled, while always having the perfectly matched opponent: itself.
+This was the strategy employed when training AlphaGo, and more recently used by OpenAI to train a human-beating 1-vs-1 Dota 2 Agent.
 - Cooperative Multi-Agent.
 Multiple interacting Agents with a shared reward signal linked to either a single or multiple different Brains.
-In this scenario, all agents must work together to accomplish a task that cannot be done alone.
-Examples include environments where each agent only has access to partial information, which needs to be shared in order to accomplish the task or collaboratively solve a puzzle.
+In this scenario, all Agents must work together to accomplish a task that cannot be done alone.
+Examples include environments where each Agent only has access to partial information, which needs to be shared in order to accomplish the task or collaboratively solve a puzzle.
 - Competitive Multi-Agent.
 Multiple interacting Agents with inverse reward signals linked to either a single or multiple different Brains.
-In this scenario, agents must compete with one another to either win a competition, or obtain some limited set of resources.
+In this scenario, Agents must compete with one another to either win a competition, or obtain some limited set of resources.
 All team sports fall into this scenario.
 - Ecosystem.
 Multiple interacting Agents with independent reward signals linked to either a single or multiple different Brains.
 This scenario can be thought